purebordem/Crestron-Community-Resources/README.md

 # Crestron-Community-Resources
 A collection of freely available community generated resources for working with Crestron systems

+---

+*Think there is something that should be on here?
+Create a New Issue with the relevant information and we will get it added!

 ## Control System
 ### Frameworks/Templates
 * [PepperDash Essentials Application Framework](https://github.com/PepperDash/Essentials)